-ings have been running parallel with His ?--Read the history of his last days, and you have your own, in kind though not in degree Do you remember that he was tempted for forty days?
+all opposed to the doctrine of the Lord's com- a good, social, relieved officer, go and take ings have been running parallel with His?-Read the history of his last days, and you have your own, in kind though not in degree Do you remember that he was tempted for forty days?
 Where are you now?
 It was necessary thatour "faith" and "patience" should be tried, before our work could be completed.
-We closed up our work with the world, some time ago, this is my conviction; and now God has given us a little season for self-preparation, and to prove us before the world.
-Who now will abide the test?
-Who is resolved to see the end of his faith, live or die?
-Who will go to heaven if he has to go alone?
+We closed up our work with the world, some time ago, this is my conviction; and now God has given us a little season for self-preparation, and to prove us before the world. will abide the test?
+Who is resolved to see the end of his faith, live or die? go to heaven if he has to go alone?
 Who will fight the battle through, though the armor bearers faint, and fear and fail?
-Who will keep his eye alone on the floating flag of his King, and if need be, sacrifice his last drop of blood for it?
+Who will keep his eye alone on the floating flag of his King, and if need be, sacrifice his last drop of plood for it?
 Such only are worthy to be crowned, and such only will reap the glorious We must be in speaking distance of port.
 God's recent work for us proves it : we needed just such a work if Christ is coming forthwith.
 I bless God for such glorious manifestations of Himself to his people.
 Don't dishonor Him, questioning whether it might not have been the work of man, for He will vindicate that and his word too very shortly, is my solemn belief.
 Do not be allured by the baits which may be flung out to draw you back from your confidence in God.
-The world and the hope-they cannot be made to understand us. and your reputation once, and now do not go to digging it up again, when all manner of evil is spoken of you falsely for Christ's sake.
-Pray for your enemies: do look straight ahead, earth-its business, cares, labors, pleasures, You fear, you tremble least the "going out" when the master comes?
-Ob, From the Voice of Truth.
+The world and the we shall have light just as soon as God sees nominal church know nothing at all of your hope-they cannot be made to understand us. loved, our great Joshua will surely bring us Let them alone.
+You have buried your name and your reputation once, and now do not go to digging it up again, when all manner of evil is spoken of you falsely for Christ's sake.
+Pray for your enemies: do look straight ahead, a long, long voyage, and you began to think lest your minds again become occupied with earth-its business, cares, labors, pleasures, proached the home coast, when the Pilot com- friends.
+The Bible, the Bible, is the best teaching on board, you had to relinquish the charge er now; prayer, prayer is the best helper.to him, and oh, how hard it is to commit all The next signal we have will be the final one. your precious cargo and your noble vessel into Oh, shall any of us be found with our lamps You fear, you tremble least the "going out" when the master comes? gallant ship should become a wreck, and the how impressive the Saviour's repeated admondear bought freight be emptied into the ocean! tion-Watch, watch, watch! !-Advent HerFrom the Voice of Truth.
 THE SEVENTH MONTH.